AliceO2Group/analysis-framework/docs/gettingstarted/installing.md

 * Download it from the [App Store](https://itunes.apple.com/gh/app/xcode/id497799835?mt=12) and install it.
 * Open once installed.
 It will ask to install additional components.
 Approve the action.
-* Open a terminal (Applicaions>Utilities>Terminal) and install the command line tools using: `sudo xcode-select --install`
+* Open a terminal (Applications>Utilities>Terminal) and install the command line tools using: `sudo xcode-select --install`
 * Approve the license conditions by: `sudo xcodebuild -license`

 #### Get Homebrew